jchwenger/poetic.machines/README.md

 The recommended tech stack for this course is to use [miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install), which is an optimised, more lightweight version of [Anaconda](https://www.anaconda.com).

+- On **MacOS**/**Linux**: open a terminal, follow the `Unix-like platforms` instructions (downloading the script and running it, then the configuration steps).
+When this is successful, you should be able to open a new terminal window, type `conda` or `mamba`, and some text should appear (**not** `command not found`).
+- On **Windows**, my recommendation is: 1) download the `.exe` installer, which comes with its own terminal, and don't forget to tick the boxes:
+  - *Add Miniforge to my PATH environment variable* as well as
+  - *Register Miniforge as my default Python* and
+  - *Clear the package cache upon completion*.
+  On top of that, in order to have a nicer terminal experience, with git + unix commands, and more possibilities to grow if you ever feel like it, I recommend using [Git Bash](https://gitforwindows.org/).
+If the miniforge install went well, you should be able to open the terminal in Git Bash, type `conda` or `mamba`, and , and some text should appear (**not** `command not found`).

+For all platforms, I recommend then doing:
+- `conda init` and
+- `conda config --set auto_activate_base false`

-Once you have miniforge installed, you can create an environment with this command (you need to be in the `poetic.machines` directory!
+Once you have miniforge installed, you can create an environment with the following command (you need to be in the `poetic.machines` directory!
+(In case you're wondering `mamba` below is the same as `conda`, just newer & faster.)

 ```bash
 mamba env create -f environment.yaml
 ```